 Find and return the highest number and corresponding date based on a condition

-This article describes how to filter records based on the maximum value of a specific item.
+This section describes how to filter records based on the maximum value of a specific item.
 There are names in column B, dates in column C, and numbers in column D.

 The formula in cell G3 extracts numbers from column D based on the given condition in cell F3.
 The highest number is then calculated and returned to cell G3 with the corresponding date in column H.